jonasiri/calculator-client/README.md

 Client ToDos:

-Move state and action to context to reduce prop drilling
+Move state and action to context to reduce prop drilling and centralise button logic

+Use constants for button properties to avoid random strings

 Front-end validation on equation to reduce calls to backend when equation isn't correct